raspberrypilearning/touch-free-tap/en/step_5.md

 When the relay is triggered by the Pico, it will close the circuit and power the pump.
 This keeps the Pico safely isolated from the pump’s higher-current circuit.

+**Important:** Don't run your pump outside of water for too long, or it will heat up and may get damaged!